buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 generate one.

 `repoOwner`, `repoName` are used to inform the plugin where to send status for build.
+This allow using a single :class:`GitHubStatus` for multiple projects.
-They can be passes as a static `string` or :class:`Interpolate` for dynamic substitution.
+`repoOwner`, `repoName` can be passes as a static `string` (for single project) or :class:`Interpolate` for dynamic substitution in multiple project.

 `sha` argument is use to define the commit SHA for which to send the status.
 By default `sha` is defined as: `%(src::revision)s`.